abrantesarthur/venni_backend/README.md

 ### Setup

 For the commands below to work, you must properly set up the environment.
-First, following the [Initialize SDK in online mode](https://firebase.google.com/docs/functions/unit-testing?authuser=1) tutorial, open the `venni-rider-test` project in the Firebase console add the specified service account's key file to the path `functions/testAdminCredentials.json`.
+First, following the [Initialize SDK in online mode](https://firebase.google.com/docs/functions/unit-testing?authuser=1) tutorial, add the specified service account's key file to the path `functions/devAdminCredentials.json`.
 This will grant permission for Cloud Functions to access other APIs such as Realtime Database when emulated.

-Second, be sure to set a `GOOGLEAPIKEY` environment variable containing a google maps API key crendential that can be used for the Directions API.
+Second, be sure to set a `GOOGLE_MAPS_API_KEY` environment variable containing a google maps API key crendential that can be used for the Directions API.
 This will allow functions to access the google maps APIs.

 ### Testing